+35725368683

 • Marriage certificate of the applicants’ parents*

-• Passport copy of the applicant and parents
+• A passport copy of the applicant and parents

 • Certificate of registration of the Cypriot parent (where applicable)